Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Introduction

-In this work, following~\cite{Reaction-Transport}, we take an alternative approach that rescues the Markovian property of the jump process at the expense of a supplementary structural age variable.
+In this work, following~\cite{VR_2002}, we take an alternative approach that rescues the Markovian property of the jump process at the expense of a supplementary age variable.
 We associate each random walker with a residence time (age, in short) $a$, which is reset when the random walker jumps to another location.
-In one dimension of space, we note $n(t,x,a)$ the probability density function of walkers at time $t$ that have been at location $x$ exactly during the last span of time $a$.
-The dynamics of the CTRW are then described with an age-renewal equation with spatial jumps:
+We denote by $n(t,x,a)$ the probability density function of walkers at time $t$ that have been located at $x$ exactly during the last span of time $a$.
+The dynamics of the CTRW are then described~\cite{VR_2002, YH_2006, Reaction-Transport, Falconer2012} by means of an age-renewal equation with spatial jumps:

+The boundary condition on $n(t,x,0)$ at age $a = 0$ accounts for the particles landing at position~$x$ at time~$t$ after having `jumped' from position $x'$, at which they had remained during a time span exactly equal to $a'$.
+Here, $\beta$ is the age-dependent rate of jump, and $\omega$ is the distribution of jump distances.
+They are chosen in the following way.

+\begin{hyp}[Space jump kernel $\omega$ and jump rate $\beta$] ~\\ We assume that $\omega$ is an isotropic multivariate normal distribution of mean $0$ and variance $\sigma^2$, and that $\beta$ is decaying for large age in a precise way:

+The assumption of a Gaussian $\omega$ \am{can be relaxed to even functions that exhibit an exponential decay faster than the decay of the initial condition, as stated in Corollary~\ref{cor_exp_tails}.} However, the normal distribution provides simpler asymptotic estimates on the Hamiltonian $H$ in Section~\ref{sec_prop_H} and allows proofs to be clearer.

+The specific choice of the rate of jump $\beta$ is crucial.
+Only the case $\mu \in (0,1)$ yields subdiffusion.
+This could be relaxed to an asymptotic equivalence -- as is the case in the study of the related space-homogeneous problem in~\cite{BLM} --, however we will stick to \eqref{CGM_eq_omega_beta} for the sake of clarity. \end{hyp}